otto-de/api-guidelines/api-guidelines/global/json/canonical-data-types/rules/must-use-common-data-formats.md

 ---
-type: MUST
 id: R100071
 ---

-# use common data formats
+# MUST use common data formats

 Use standard data formats as defined in